 There are ways around the breeding, but they aren’t straight forward.
 You could keep only females, but you’re tying yourself to the less attractive sex as far as Guppies, Swordtails and Sailfin mollies are concerned.
 Also, female livebearers can hold on to sperm for up to six months to fertilise their eggs.
 They are sexually mature in very little time as well so; a stray male offspring can mate with your females before you realise.

-Above image: Males are competative.
+Above image: Male livebearers are competitive.

 The relentless desire to breed can wear females out in mixed-sex tanks as well.
 Because of this, when mixing sexes, you should keep at least two females to every male – to divide attention.
 With female platies able to produce up to 80 fry every 30 days you can see what you might be in for in mixed tanks.